-The first step of the plan is to get your bodyweight pull-ups to 12-15 reps in a single set done with decent form.
+The first step of the plan is to get your bodyweight pull-ups to 12-15 reps in a row.

-Back in the day I used the following routine to get from 2-3 pull-ups to about 14 in row:
+Back in the day, I used the following routine to get from 3 pull-ups to about 14.

-Here’s how you workouts will look if you can only do 3 pull-ups in one set.
+Here’s how your workouts will look if you can do 3 pull-ups in one set.